emilyhorsman/bikeblog/content/posts/initial-brompton-setup/index.md

 The official Brompton YouTube channel says to have at most 3mm of exposed thread past the nylock ([timestamped video](https://youtu.be/KIA8ylq_-Po?si=PaZtBsdx2wN7yv4k&t=262)).
 I tightened it bit by bit until I hit that 3mm point and this did not fix my issue.

 I've also heard that the seat post sleeve is over-reamed from the factory.
 This means you need to get a new one and have it reamed with a Brompton-specific tool.

+## Dream Future

+If this bike works for me then there's a number of things I'll probably do over time.

+1. Dynamo hub and lights.
+I'd have Kat build them!
+Brompton's store sells wheels with an [SP-8-FC hub](https://www.sp-dynamo.com/series8-sv8fc) in them.
+I'd probably do a [SON XS](https://nabendynamo.de/en/products/hub-dynamos/for-folding-bikes/) over a [SP (Shutter Precision)](https://www.sp-dynamo.com/series9-sv9fc) due to reliability concerns and wholesale availability.
+I'm not sure whether I'd do the semi-radially laced SON XS or the klassik.
+I've asked SON for more details on the semi-radial lacing.
+1. Replace the dust caps on the crank bolts with bronze or brass ones, just for aesthetics.
+1. [Bubbly quick-release pedals](https://www.sim.works/collections/pedals-simworks-by-mks/products/bubbly-pedal-ez-superior)!!
+I'm gonna try Ben's on this bike and see if I like them.
+1. Maybe a rear rack or easy wheels or mudguard wheel extenders (I can't imagine those work well) or something to make the Brompton a little more rollable.
+3rd-party easy wheels look nicer than the Brompton ones but using them (at least on your rear frame?) voids your warranty.
+The Brompton ones are designed to be a crumple zone to protect the rear frame.